 From the low territories of the Terai, the land begins to rise progressively, crossing different mountain ranges until the imposing wall that conforms the Himalayas.

 The increase in height is interrupted by intermediate valleys between the cords, where most of the population of the Kingdom is located.
-These geographical variations translate in turn into great biodiversity of species.
+These geographical variations translate in turn into incredible biodiversity of species.

-Here is a photo of which you can see Where is Nepal Located on a World Map.
-You can see fairly and clearly where is Nepal on a world map.
-See where is Nepal?
+Here is a photo of which you can see Where is the country Nepal Located on a World Map.
+You can see fairly and clearly where is is the country Nepal on a world map.
+See where is is the country Nepal?

 Nepal is divided into five north-south development regions: Eastern Development Region, Central Development Region, Western